 Finally, after nearly two years of chasing shadows, doctors at the ECWA Eye Hospital in Nigeria’s Kano state concluded that this was not an eye problem that they were looking at and Justin was probably down with ‘something far more serious.’
 A brain scan soon after confirmed their fears: Justin was carrying a brain tumour, a growth that was pushing into pain-sensitive blood vessels inside the brain and causing his excruciating, ceaseless headaches.
 It was also affecting his vision and causing his pituitary glands to produce excessive amounts of growth hormones, which explained the thickening of his features.
 “Following the diagnosis, doctors in Nigeria told us that the tumour would have to be removed surgically, something that could not be done in the country.”

 And then “a chance meeting with a former BRAINS patient at our family doctor’s clinic” turned despair to hope for the Ioruns.
-“The patient had recovered completely from a similar tumour of the brain after bring treated at this hospital,” says Passion.
-“We got to know all about the Global Hospital, its wonderful team of doctors and facilities from him and decided to come here,” says Passion with a big, relieved smile.
+“The patient had recovered completely from a similar tumour of the brain after being treated at this hospital,” says Passion.
+“We got to know all about BRAINS, its wonderful team of doctors and facilities from him and decided to come here,” says Passion with a big, relieved smile.
 “It’s been three days since the surgery,” says Justin.
 “And there is no trace of the headaches that hounded me for so long– after many years I feel free and liberated, happy to be alive and looking forward to a new beginning all thanks to the doctors at this hospital.”

-Says Dr Venkataramana who tended to Justin with his team of doctors and later performed the surgery that has put him on the road to quick recovery: “When he came here Justin was clearly in serious trouble.
+Says Dr. Venkataramana who tended to Justin with his team of doctors and later performed the surgery that has put him on the road to quick recovery: “When he came here Justin was clearly in serious trouble.
 However, we had already studied his reports and knew the background and were, therefore, ready with a plan to deal with his problem.”
 Justin went through his surgery within three days of arriving at BRAINS and will not be spending more than a week in the hospital in all.
 “I will be leaving for home in just a few days,” he says.
 “Ready to resume my life, with Passion and my children,” says Justin a lecturer in accountancy at the Benue State University, looking fondly at his wife who was once his student.